OpenNebula/website/content/7.0/product/control_plane_configuration/high_availability/frontend_ha.md

 <a id="server-sync-ha"></a>

-## Synchronize configuration files across servers
+## Synchronize Configuration Files Across Servers

-You can use the command `onezone serversync`.
-This command is designed to help administrators to sync OpenNebula’s configurations across High Availability (HA) nodes and fix lagging nodes in HA environments.
-It will first check for inconsistencies between local and remote configuration files inside `/etc/one/` directory.
-In case these exist, the local version will be replaced by the remote version and only the affected service will be restarted.
-Whole configuration files will be replaced with the sole exception of `/etc/one/oned.conf`.
-In this case, the local `FEDERATION` configuration will be maintained, but the rest of the content will be overwritten.
-A backup will be made inside `/etc/one/` before replacing any file.
+To synchronize files, you can use the command `onezone serversync`.
+This command is designed to help administrators to sync OpenNebula’s configurations across HA nodes and fix lagging nodes in HA environments.
+The command first checks for inconsistencies between local and remote configuration files inside the `/etc/one/` directory.
+If inconsistencies are found, the local version of a file will be replaced by the remote version, and only the affected service will be restarted.
+Whole configuration files will be replaced, with the sole exception of `/etc/one/oned.conf`.
+For this file, the local `FEDERATION` configuration will be maintained, but the rest of the content will be overwritten.
+Before replacing any file, a backup will be made inside `/etc/one/`.

 {{< alert title="Warning" color="warning" >}}
-Only use this option between HA nodes, never across federated nodes{{< /alert >}}
+Only use this option between HA nodes, never across federated nodes.{{< /alert >}}

 This is the list of files that will be checked and replaced:

 Individual files:

-- `/etc/one/az_driver.conf`
-- `/etc/one/az_driver.default`
-- `/etc/one/ec2_driver.conf`
-- `/etc/one/ec2_driver.default`
-- `/etc/one/econe.conf`
 - `/etc/one/monitord.conf`
 - `/etc/one/oneflow-server.conf`
 - `/etc/one/onegate-server.conf`
-- `/etc/one/sched.conf`
-- `/etc/one/vcenter_driver.default`

 Folders:

 - `/etc/one/fireedge`
 - `/etc/one/auth`
-- `/etc/one/ec2query_templates`
 - `/etc/one/hm`
+- `/etc/one/schedulers`
 - `/etc/one/vmm_exec`

 {{< alert title="Note" color="success" >}}
-Any file inside previous folders that doesn’t exist on the remote server (like backups) will **not** be removed.{{< /alert >}}
+Any file inside the above folders that does not exist on the remote server (such as backups) will *not* be removed.{{< /alert >}}

 ### Usage